-The Neue Nationalgalerie in the Kulturforum area of Berlin reopened in 2021 after six years of renovation work of Mies van der Rohe’s masterpiece.
+The Neue Nationalgalerie in the Kulturforum area of Berlin reopened in 2021 after six years of renovation work to Mies van der Rohe’s masterpiece.
 This art museum has no permanent display although the main exhibition area on the lower level is used for major exhibitions by the National Gallery that usually lasts around two years.
-The current exhibition The Art of Society, 1900 to 1945 will run until 2 July 2023 and followed from September 2023 by the art of an ideologically divided nation (and world) in the second half of the twentieth century.
+The first exhibition here, The Art of Society, 1900 to 1945, was replaced from November 2023 by Extreme Tension (Zerreißprobe).
+Art Between Politics and Society — The Nationalgalerie collection from 1945 until 2000, which will run until August 2025.

 Smaller temporary exhibitions are held in rooms on the lower level but the more prestigious space is the exhibition hall (glass hall) on the upper level and may require a surcharge and separate time-slot reservations.

 Hardly any other era was so marked by division, rupture, and transformation as the time after the Second World War.
-In light of this, the Neue Nationalgalerie is very deliberately showing its new collection display of post-1945 art under the title Zerreißprobe (stress test).
+In light of this, the Neue Nationalgalerie is very deliberately showing its new collection display of post-1945 art under the title Zerreißprobe (stress test or extreme tension).
 Taking the radical performance of the same title by Günter Brus as its point of departure, the Neue Nationalgalerie shows how dramatically post-war art was shaped by the tensions that existed between politics and society.

 The presentation features key works from West and East Germany, Western Europe, and the USA, and unpacks central artistic and societal themes from the 20th century, such as issues related to realism and abstraction, politics and society, everyday life and pop culture, feminism or nature and ecology.